O'Higgins/San Martín Lake: Names

-Being the most irregular of the lakes in the area, consisting of eight well defined arms, the name San Martín is sometimes used to refer only to the Argentine side, and O'Higgins only to the four Chilean arms.
-Both names come from independence heroes José de San Martín of Argentina and Bernardo O'Higgins of Chile, who fought together for the liberation of Chile, and came to be known as Liberators of America together with other South American figures.
+Being the most irregular of the lakes in the area, consisting of eight well-defined arms, the name San Martín is sometimes used to refer only to the four Argentine arms of the lake, and O'Higgins only to the four Chilean arms.
+Both names come from independence heroes, José de San Martín of Argentina and Bernardo O'Higgins of Chile, who fought together for the liberation of Chile, and came to be known as Liberators of America together with other South American figures.

 The four Argentine arms of the lake, with an area of 521 km^{2}, are individually named Cancha Rayada, Chacabuco, Maipú and De la Lancha, after battles of General San Martín.